 Protecting this habitat is important enough that mitigation measures and best management practices for construction were initiated in the 2006 Unit Management Plan (UMP) for Whiteface Mountain, and again in the 2022 UMP Amendment.
 Within this plan ORDA restricts all tree cutting at elevations above 2800 feet to protect the bird’s habitat during its breeding season, May 15 through August 1.

 Over the past several years, we have given our snowmaking system an overhaul.
-By the start of the 2022 ski season we will have 527 low energy, high efficiency snow guns across the mountain.
-We’ve picked up the latest and greatest from HKD Snowmakers, Johnon Controls, Snow Logic, and Nivis.
+We have 527 low energy, high efficiency snow guns across the mountain.
+We’ve picked up the latest and greatest from HKD Snowmakers, Johnson Controls, Snow Logic, and Nivis.
 These guns make significantly more snow in less time, ultimately enhancing the snowmaking season with an abundance of snow while reducing our carbon footprint.
-We’ve also added 11 variable frequency drive pump motors to our system which means more water gets used on the trails for snowmaking and less is wasted to run our system.
+We’ve also added 11 variable frequency drive pump motors to our system which means more water gets used on the trails for snowmaking and less is wasted to run our system, along with thousands and thousands of feet of new snowmaking water and air lines, this is a huge overhaul and improvement to the system.

 NSAA's Skier Sustainability Code